Explore

 -

-White wines can be dry, aromatic and lively, or sweet and luscious, depending on the appellation.
+White wines can be dry, aromatic, and crisp, or sweet and luscious, depending on the appellation.

-Red Bordeaux wines pair well with red meats, stews and regional specialties.
+Bordeaux red wines pair well with red meats, slow-cooked dishes, and regional specialties.

-Dry white wines pair well with fish, seafood and shellfish, especially oysters from the Arcachon basin.
+Dry white wines complement fish, seafood, and shellfish, particularly oysters from the Arcachon Basin.

-Sweet and luscious wines are suitable for blue cheeses or desserts.
+Sweet and luscious wines are suitable for blue-veined cheeses or desserts.

-This selection highlights estates that are representative of the diversity of the Bordeaux vineyards:
+This selection highlights estates representative of the diverse Bordeaux wine region:

-These estates allow you to approach Bordeaux wines through accessible and more structured vintages, suitable for both discovery and regular tasting.
+These estates offer an approach to Bordeaux wines through both accessible and more structured cuvées, suitable for both initial discovery and regular tasting.